metal-juse/metal-juse.github.io/wiki/design/define.md

 # [<<](..)
 Module Definition and Dependencies

+* Module is a name-value pair.
+* Module is the smallest unit of code that can be encapsulated in one file.
+* Modules can also be concatenated into one file and minified.
+* Modules can depend on one another.
 * `juse` follows the base [AMD][] API to define modules and dependencies.
     * `define(spec, specs, value)`
 * Module definition consists of module spec, dependency specs and module value initializer.